Architects Registration Board | Guide to Becoming a Registered Architect in Barbados

 Complete the internship requirements & BIA Practical Training Log Book: 3 Years work experience (Minimum)

 Show proof of the applicant’s qualifications and experience

 Receive letter of approval from the A.R.B to sit the B.A.R.E

-File the A.R.B application along with A.R.B letter of approval to sit the B.A.R.E
+File the A.R.B application for sitting Part I, along with A.R.B letter of approval to sit the B.A.R.E

 Pass all THREE PARTS of the B.A.R.E

 Be a Barbadian citizen, a legal resident of Barbados or holder of a work permit granted under section 17 of the Immigration Act of Barbados

 Be of good moral character as verified by employers via letters of reference submitted to the A.R.B. for determination